Brown bear watching and wildlife tours on the wild coast of Katmai National Park in Alaska.

 Click here for enlargement

-Accompanying you aboard the Waters is an experienced Alaskan crew.
+Accompanying you aboard the Ursus is an experienced Alaskan crew.
 The crew consists of U.S. Coast Guard licensed captain and mate to ensure your safety on the water and a naturalist/guide to accompany you on your shore visits.
 Last but not least is your chef.

 A Partial List of Past Naturalists/Guides/Biologists: